Carapaz wins men’s road race for Ecuador’s 1st cycling medal

 The ban on spectators for this Summer Olympics did not extend past Tokyo, and that meant thousands of them — wearing sun hats and waving fans — turned up at the speedway for the finish.
 There was still a cap of 50% of capacity, but that left room for about 11,000 fans overlooking one of the longest straightaways in motorsports.

 How eager were they to get a rare glimpse of these Olympics, especially after a year’s delay?
-Many showed up seven hours before riders were expected to finish, spending almost the entire time baking in the sweltering sun.
+Many showed up seven hours before riders were expected to reach them, spending almost the entire time baking in the sweltering sun.

-Thousands more lined the route, and traditional drummers provided a roadside soundtrack for a climb up Doshi Road.
+Thousands more lined the route.
+At one point, traditional drummers provided a roadside soundtrack.

 Once the race began it was defending Olympic champion Greg van Avermaet, who triumphed in stunning fashion along Copacabana Beach five years ago, going to the front for Belgium.
 He set a punishing pace through the foothills of Mt.
 Fuji, sacrificing his own ambitions to position van Aert and fellow teammate Remco Evenepoel for a run at gold.